folio-org/mod-source-record-manager/README.md

 By default it triggers each 24 hours and finds records marked as deleted completed not less than 2 days ago.

 These params are configurable:
-6. periodic.job.execution.permanent.delete.interval.ms - interval in milliseconds to trigger job for hard deletion.
+1. periodic.job.execution.permanent.delete.interval.ms - interval in milliseconds to trigger job for hard deletion.
    (By default it equals to 86400000 that is the same as 24 hours).
+   Example of applying this property in JAVA_OPTS: ``` -Dperiodic.job.execution.permanent.delete.interval.ms=86400000```
-7. job.execution.difference.number.of.days - number of days from job execution completed date to consider that job execution eligible for deletion.
+2. job.execution.difference.number.of.days - number of days from job execution completed date to consider that job execution eligible for deletion.
    (By default it equals to 2 days).
+   Example of applying this property in JAVA_OPTS: ``` -Djob.execution.difference.number.of.days=2```

-This job deletes data from tables:
+This scheduled job deletes data from tables:
 1. job_execution
 2. job_execution_progress
 3. job_execution_source_chunks